pulse0ne/gompd/README.md

 ## Documentation

-Documentation can be found here: http://godoc.org/github.com/fhs/gompd/mpd
+Documentation for the original repo can be found here: http://godoc.org/github.com/fhs/gompd/mpd